 Try to eat three meals and one or two snacks per day to stave off hunger.
 Aim for around 300 calories at breakfast, lunch and dinner.
-That will give you the option of having two snacks that contain 150 calories or one snack that contains 300 calories.
+That will give you the option of having two snacks that contain 150 calories or one snack that contains 300 calories in between meals.

 Use two cups of spinach or kale.
-Add 2 tablespoons of Chia seeds for a healthy dose of fiber, protein and healthful fat.
-To add a bit of sweetness -- as well as up your vitamin and mineral intake -- add one fruit serving.
-Options include half a large banana or 1 ¼ cup of strawberries.
+Add two tablespoons of Chia seeds for a healthy dose of fiber, protein and healthful fat.
+To add a bit of sweetness — as well as up your vitamin and mineral intake — add one fruit serving.
+Options include half a large banana or 1.25 cups of strawberries.
 In total, this smoothie has only 280 calories.

-For filling protein and fiber, have ½ cup cooked quinoa or black beans and 3 ounces of lean chicken breast.
-For added flavor, use low-calorie dressing or 2 teaspoons olive oil with 2 teaspoons balsamic or red wine vinegar.
+For filling protein and fiber, have half a cup of cooked quinoa or black beans, and three ounces of lean chicken breast.
+For added flavor, use low-calorie dressing or two teaspoons olive oil with two teaspoons balsamic or red wine vinegar.
 In total, this lunch option has 205 calories.

 Four ounces of lean chicken, fish or beef for dinner will provide you with 150 to 200 calories.
-Your starch, which should provide around 70 calories, can be either one small potato or one whole-wheat dinner roll, or one-third cup of cooked brown rice or whole-wheat pasta.
+Your starch, which should provide around 70 calories, can be either one small potato, one whole wheat dinner roll or one third of a cup of cooked brown rice or whole-wheat pasta.

 Eat non-starchy vegetables on the side, for example a half cup of cooked asparagus, broccoli or cauliflower, which provide 20 to 40 calories.
 Use one teaspoon of olive oil or cooking spray, which provide approximately 40 calories, to cook the entire meal.
 All told, this dinner would be about 350 calories.